Matthewkm/Hand-position-labelling-GUI/README.md

 # Handposition_GUI
-A gui capable of labelling left and right hand positions with a video.
+A gui capable of labelling left and right hand positions with a video - coming soon.